Youth Master Gardener Program

 8260 State Road 64, Georgetown, IN

-The Youth Master Gardener Program was started in June, 2002, at Community Park in New Albany and moved to Georgetown in 2004, teaching children how to grow flowers and vegetables.
-The class schedule covers topics such as soils, plant growth and development, insects, ecology and the environment, annuals and perennials, fruits and nuts, and herbs and vegetables.
-Each of these topics is supplemented with hands-on activities.
-Each child has the opportunity to plant in half of a 4’ X 18’ raised bed, constructed by the Sunnyside Master Gardeners.
+A garden program for children was started in June of 2002 at Community Park in New Albany and moved to Georgetown in 2004, teaching children ages 8 -12 how to grow flowers and vegetables.
+The class schedule covers topics such as soils and composting, plant growth and development, pest and beneficial insects, annuals and perennials, fruits and nuts, and herbs and vegetables.
+Each of these topics is supplemented with hands-on activities with the children.